Spousal Sponsorship

 Sponsors have several specific requirements that must be met.
 These include:

-- Sponsors must be 18 years of age or older, cannot be subject to a removal order, or be in prison, and cannot be in receipt of social assistance (excluding disability).
+- Sponsors must be 18 years of age or older, cannot be subject of a removal order, or be in prison, and cannot be in receipt of social assistance (excluding disability).

 - Sponsors must also have no outstanding sponsorship undertakings, immigration or court order debts, or undischarged bankruptcies.